 - Please remain with your son(s) until he (they) check in with the counselors riding the bus and he boards the bus. - Campers are expected to follow any directions given by the Tecumseh counselor or driver, which relate to the safety of your son(s): seatbelts fastened, courteous behavior, etc. - Before leaving each pick-up location, counselors will perform a roll call and head count. - Campers should never be left alone on the bus.
-A Tecumseh counselor will always be present on the bus. - The Tecumseh counselors will enforce all normal camp rules in regard to the safety of the campers on board! - There is no charter bus service home from camp; please arrange to pick up your son or have us transport him to the airport.
+A Tecumseh counselor will always be present on the bus. - The Tecumseh counselors will enforce all normal camp rules in regard to the safety of the campers on board! - There is no charter bus service home from camp; please arrange to pick up your son or have him transport to the airport.
+ASL Limo Service has provided excellent drivers in the past.